brandon-schabel/remix-notion-blog/README.md

 I wrote a [blog article](https://www.blackcathacks.com/post/b5e5b146-03c0-4380-8ed4-f01499087356) on how this blog was made in detail and contains more detailed Notion setup instructions.
 If you don't care and you just want to get everything setup as quickly as possible.

 # IMPORTANT IF YOU'RE READING THE BLOG
-If you want the code from the blog post, you can switch to the `blog-post` branch.
-This project will contain additional features built on top of the content from the blog.
+If you want the completed code from the blog post, you can switch to the `blog-post-completed` branch.
+This project's main branch will contain additional features built on top of the content from the blog.
 I didn't want the blog post to get overly complex.

 ## install packages